CA-aws/Staticwebsitehosting/README.md

 Review the settings and click Save and Deploy.

 Step 4: Wait for deployment
 * AWS Amplify will go through 4 stages, Provision, Build, Deploy, and Verify.
-Once all stages are green, live URL will be generated for de
+Once all stages are green, live URL will be generated for the website.

 My live URL: https://main.d12zdgqjghz6w7.amplifyapp.com

 Step 5: Setup the custom 404 pages